mengdong/mengdong/README.md

 ### Hi there 👋

-I am a solution architecture engineer at NVIDIA focusing on ML/AI/Data system infra on Cloud GPU.
+I am a solutions architecture engineer at NVIDIA focusing on ML/AI/Data system infra on Cloud GPU.